3 point jargon-busting plan

 Sometimes the world seems full of jargon.

-For example, this year I’ve been having problems with an error message on my laptop.
+For example, a few years ago I was having problems with an error message on my laptop.
 Not as bad as the blue screen of death, but worrying enough for me to google possible solutions.
 And to ask in a High Street computer store.
 And to speak to a mate of a mate who knows about IT.

 All enquiries left me bamboozled and none the wiser, using terms that I’m not even sure were actually real words.